NFL asked Snyder to ‘back off’ use of private investigators, lawyer says, as PI visits rattle ex-employees

-The Washington Post has interviewed eight people who say they have been approached by private investigators, either at their homes or via phone calls, seeking information about Snyder’s former executive assistant, the team’s workplace or both.
+The Washington Post interviewed eight people who said they were approached by private investigators, either at their homes or via phone calls, seeking information about Snyder’s former executive assistant, the team’s workplace or both.

 The NFL recently told Snyder to curtail his use of private investigators, Debra Katz, attorney for former executive assistant Mary Ellen Blair, said in court Friday.
 Katz described the NFL’s directive to Snyder during a hearing in U.S. District Court in Alexandria, where Snyder’s attorneys are trying to compel Blair and a Virginia real estate company to produce records they say will show a conspiracy to defame him.
 Blair and the company have denied the claims, but a judge Friday granted Snyder’s motion for discovery in the case.